Financed vs Owned: How Does It Affect Car Insurance?

 • Buying outright: This method is usually the simplest – you buy the car in full, and you own it the second the dealership agrees to the purchase.
 Not everyone has enough cash to buy a car outright sitting around, but, sometimes, it’s a good idea.
 Many dealerships have cash incentives, and you won’t be bogged down by loan interest.

-Leasing and financing a car both involve loans, but they’re very different things.
+Leasing and financing both involve monthly payments, but only financing is a loan.
+Leasing is a contractual agreement to use the vehicle for a set period.
 Read our comparison between leasing and financing a car to learn more.

 What’s the Difference Between an Owned and Financed Car?